Call for Abstracts – 2020 Conference

 These instructions relate to all categories of abstracts for submission.

 - To ensure blinded review of abstracts, do not include any identification information in the abstract section of the submission templates.
 That is: no presenter/author names or affiliations.
-Please also remove any references in the abstract that could identify the presenter by replacing with XXXX (e.g. the Jane Smith School of Dance would become the XXXX School of Dance).
+Please also remove any references in the abstract that could identify the presenter by replacing with XXXX (e.g. the Jane Smith School of Dance, would become the XXXX School of Dance).

-- Please note that the biography will only be published if your paper is accepted for presentation.
+- Please note that the biography requested will only be published if your paper is accepted for presentation.

-- Submissions close 5pm on Friday 7 June, 2019.
+- Submissions close 5pm on Friday 12 June, 2020.
 Corresponding authors will be notified of the outcome of their submission within 6 weeks of this deadline.